Healthy hair in every season: beauty from the inside out.

 • Ingredients: 1 ripe banana, 2 tablespoons olive oil, 1 tablespoon honey

-• Application: Mix ingredients into a smooth paste, apply to hair, leave on for 20 minutes and then rinse thoroughly.
+• Application: Mix the ingredients into a smooth paste, apply to the hair, leave on for 20 minutes and then rinse thoroughly.

-• Benefits: Bananas are rich in potassium, vitamins A, E, and C, as well as zinc and iron, carbohydrates, and natural oils known for their moisturizing properties.
-They help hydrate hair, leaving it soft and manageable.
-Bananas can also help smooth the hair's surface and reduce frizz, making hair more manageable overall.
+• Effects: Bananas are rich in potassium, vitamins A, E, and C, as well as zinc and iron, carbohydrates, and natural oils known for their moisturizing properties.
+They help to hydrate the hair, leaving it soft and manageable.
+Bananas can also help smooth the hair surface and reduce frizz, making hair more manageable overall.
 Olive oil is rich in antioxidants and healthy fatty acids, especially oleic acid.
-It penetrates deep into the hair shaft and provides intense moisture.
-Applying olive oil to the scalp can promote circulation and potentially stimulate hair growth.
+It penetrates deep into the hair shaft, providing intense hydration.
+Applying olive oil to the scalp can improve blood circulation and potentially stimulate hair growth.
 Honey is a natural humectant, meaning it attracts and retains moisture in the hair.
-This helps keep hair hydrated for a long time.
-Honey has antioxidant properties that can help keep the scalp healthy and prevent free radical damage.
+This helps to keep hair moisturized for longer.
+Honey has antioxidant properties that can help maintain a healthy scalp and prevent damage from free radicals.

 2. Strengthening hair oil